Disney shop struggles to get approval for gate to prevent rough sleeping

 Planners with the local authority said they had a concern about the materials being proposed by Disney as it was important the security gate would not detract from the streetscape.

-They pointed out that the Disney store is located in the Grafton Street Architectural Conservation Area as well as being covered by scheme of special planning control which mean the use of high quality materials was “crucial”.
+They pointed out that the Disney store is located in the Grafton Street Architectural Conservation Area (ACA), and is covered by a scheme of special planning controls which means the use of high-quality materials was “crucial”.

 Disney has now been asked to address these concerns before a decision on its application for planning permission for the security gate is made.